-You may take any Railroad Commission qualifying examination in Austin without pre-registering ("walk-in") on any business day, excluding holidays, from 8:00 a.m. to 12:00 noon at the Commission's Alternative Fuels Training Center.
-The training center is located at 6506 Bolm Road, on the northwest corner of the intersection of Bolm Road and U.S. Highway 183.
+You may take any LP-gas qualifying examination in Austin without pre-registering ("walk-in") on any business day, excluding holidays, from 8:00 a.m. to 12:00 noon at the AFRED Training Center.
+The Training Center is located at 6506 Bolm Road, at the intersection of U.S. Highway 183.